tebieto/autoscout24-listing-report-terry-ebieto/README.md

 ## Run Locally
 * see .env.sample.dev for required environment variables
 * install npm, node and postgres locally
+* cd /server && yarn dev
 * if you do not want to make local installations, run in container instead
-* cd server && yarn dev

 ## Run In Container(DOCKER)
 * install docker locally